 A complex trauma reframe takes many factors into account, including:

-- interpersonal difficulties (for example, pushing healthy and safe people away, continually repeating past mistakes in relationships),
+- for example: pushing healthy and safe people away, continually repeating past mistakes in relationships

-- identity and self-image (for example, self-hatred, identity confusion, fragmented sense of self), and even
+- for example: self-hatred, identity confusion, fragmented sense of self

-- psychiatric diagnoses (for example, eating, addictive, and attentional disorders).
+- for example: eating, addictive, and attentional disorders